-Rotator cuff tendonitis (inflammation) and eventual tearing occurs most commonly over a prolonged period of repetitive injury, usually with overhead work-related or athletic activities such as throwing sports or tennis.
-However, the rotator cuff may be acutely injured in trauma involving a fall on the arm and shoulder or from heavy lifting.
+Both conditions are usually caused by a prolonged period of repetitive stress (and the tendonitis condition itself may, over time, lead to an eventual tear).
+This type of stress is usually associated with overhead work-related activities or athletics such as tennis or throwing sports like baseball, cricket or jai alai.
+However, the rotator cuff may also be acutely injured in trauma involving a fall on the arm and shoulder or from heavy lifting.
 (It is common among weightlifters.)

 A partial or complete tear of the rotator cuff tendon is generally repaired by arthroscopic surgery.
 Open surgery (using a larger incision) may be necessary for large, complicated full tears of the rotator cuff.